-For something a little less competitive Polzeath’s little sister beach, New Polzeath to the right of the bay, is a favoured location for swimming away from the surfboards.
+For something a little less busy Polzeath’s little sister beach, New Polzeath to the right of the bay, is a favoured location for swimming away from the surfboards and catches the last of the sun.

 For walkers there’s is a nice easy 2 mile walk from the beach to nearby Daymer Bay and Rock which sit at the mouth of the Camel Estuary.